-Hamdollah Mostowfi Mausoleum, the great historian of Ilkhanid period, has a special place among Qazvin people.
+Hamdollah Mostowfi Mausoleum, the great historian of the Ilkhanid period, has a special place among Qazvin people.
 He is attributed to Horban Yazid Riahi and has three major books: Zafarnameh, Tarikh-e Gozide and Nehzat ol-Qolub.
-Because of his popularity among people of Qazvin, they built a mausoleum over his grave after his death, that is famous as Gonbaz-e Deraz or Gonbad-e Deraz which means a tall dome.
+Because of his popularity among the people of Qazvin, they built a mausoleum over his grave after his death, which is famous as Gonbaz-e Deraz or Gonbad-e Deraz which means a tall dome.

-The high building of Gonbad-e Derzaz is a conical structure made of brick that have an azure blue dome.
+The high building of Gonbad-e Derzaz is a conical structure made of brick that has an azure blue dome.
 All around the building has been decorated with beautiful and delicate tiles on which the sentence has been written: “لااله الاالله الملک الحق المبین و محمد رسولالله الصادق البار الامین” “La Elaha Ela Allah ol-Malek ol-Haq ol-Mobin va Mohammad Rasul al-Allah ol-Sadeq ol-Bar ol-amin”

-There is another inscription in the courtyard of Gonbad-e Deraz including a short description on Hamdollah Mostwofi and his works. in addition, there is a household cistern in the courtyard that is free to public visit.
+There is another inscription in the courtyard of Gonbad-e Deraz including a short description of Hamdollah Mostwofi and his works. in addition, there is a household cistern in the courtyard that is free to public visit.

 This ancient building is located in Taleqani street, the former Malek Abad street, Mostowfi alley, Qazvin.